opral/monorepo/documentation/breaking-changes.md

 # {% $frontmatter.title %}

 **Inlang is in alpha.
 Breaking changes should be expected.
-Two mechanisms are in place to streamline breaking changes.**
+The following mechanisms are in place to streamline breaking changes.**

 {% Callout variant="info" %}
-Inlang's public interface is small.
-In the majority of breaking change cases, only the [config](/documentation/config.md) schema is of relevance.
+**No frequent breaking changes are expected for the AST and Config (excluding experimental).** Both the [AST](/documentation/ast) and [config](/documentation/config.md) schemas are purposely small and designed to be extended overtime with feedback and requirements from users without (foreseeable) breaking changes.
 {% /Callout %}

 ### 1. Versioning (modified semantic versioning)